phptuts/learnaustintech/_posts/arduino/2017-09-10-arduino-input-output.md

 Before you begin be sure you have the [arduino ide](https://www.arduino.cc/en/Main/Software) installed.
 You might want to review the [class presentation](https://docs.google.com/presentation/d/1MoRwCLQkwIvOVirSYqP_qpZK4cVCWzgDfzAIcsbjcqk/edit?usp=sharing) if you found this on the internet.

-1) Adjust the arduino setting / preferences to include line numbers and click Ok.
+1) Go to Arduino -> (Preferences / Settings) and click "Display line numbers" checkbox.

 ![step1a](/images/arduino/2017-09-10-arduino-input-output/step1a.png)